Elementary School Handbook

 - Stay away from the street, road, or highway when waiting for the bus.
 Line up at least three feet away from the street in an orderly fashion and wait until the bus stops before boarding.

 - Respect the property of others while waiting at your bus stop.
+Do not pick flowers or shrubs, throw stones, snowballs, litter, etc.

 - Keep your arms, legs and belongings to yourself.